Aliases for VAV3 Gene

 GeneCards Summary for VAV3 Gene

-VAV3 (Vav 3 Guanine Nucleotide Exchange Factor) is a Protein Coding gene.
-Diseases associated with VAV3 include primary angle-closure glaucoma and glaucoma, normal tension.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include phospholipid binding and guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is VAV2.
+VAV3 (Vav Guanine Nucleotide Exchange Factor 3) is a Protein Coding gene.
+Diseases associated with VAV3 include Anterior Foramen Magnum Meningioma and Glaucoma, Normal Tension.
+Among its related pathways are Integrin Pathway and Proteoglycans in cancer.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and Rho guanyl-nucleotide exchange factor activity.
+An important paralog of this gene is VAV1.

 Exchange factor for GTP-binding proteins RhoA, RhoG and, to a lesser extent, Rac1.
 Binds physically to the nucleotide-free states of those GTPases.
 Plays an important role in angiogenesis.
 Its recruitment by phosphorylated EPHA2 is critical for EFNA1-induced RAC1 GTPase activation and vascular endothelial cell migration and assembly (By similarity).
 May be important for integrin-mediated signaling, at least in some cell types.
 In osteoclasts, along with SYK tyrosine kinase, required for signaling through integrin alpha-v/beta-1 (ITAGV-ITGB1), a crucial event for osteoclast proper cytoskeleton organization and function.
 This signaling pathway involves RAC1, but not RHO, activation.
 Necessary for proper wound healing.
 In the course of wound healing, required for the phagocytotic cup formation preceding macrophage phagocytosis of apoptotic neutrophils.
 Responsible for integrin beta-2 (ITGB2)-mediated macrophage adhesion and, to a lesser extent, contributes to beta-3 (ITGB3)-mediated adhesion.
 Does not affect integrin beta-1 (ITGB1)-mediated adhesion (By similarity).